-Like everything else in life that truly matters, no matter how much we hope for a positive outcome, the adoption process comes with its own set of potential pitfalls.
-And like everything else in life that means anything to us, those who make the decision to pursue adoption should do so with the understanding that not everything will go as we would hope.
+Like everything else in life that truly matters, no matter how much we hope for a positive outcome, the adoption process and experiences come with their own set of potential pitfalls.
+And like everything else in life that means anything to us, those who decide to pursue adoption should do so with the understanding that not everything will go as we would hope.
 Does the phrase “the best-laid plans of mice and men” ring a bell?

-Prospective adoptive families should approach adoption with eyes wide open.
+Prospective adoptive families should approach adoption with their eyes wide open and accepting experiences.
 The best way to do this is by taking the time to first understand what adoption is—and how considering it as an option for you will impact the lives of all involved.

-Well before we began our adoption journey, I recall hearing sad and scary adoption stories from friends and friends of friends.
+Well before we began our adoption journey with our experiences, I recall hearing sad and scary adoption stories from friends and friends of friends.
 These are the kinds of stories that stick with you and can sow doubt in your mind.
 Fortunately for us, despite the normal and expected ups and downs associated with the process, we were able to avoid encountering any truly bad adoption experiences.
 Here are some reasons some people have bad experiences and others do not:

 We all think we’re prepared for adoption—until we realize that we’re not.
 Recognizing that we’re not is actually a good thing and serves as a more realistic place to start.
 Like most people who desire to build a family through adoption, I thought that I was ready to jump right in.
 Not that I was “unready,” but I was nowhere near as prepared as I’d first thought—until my husband and I actually ventured into the adoption community and began asking real questions about what adoption is and how it would impact our lives and the life of the child whom we hoped to be matched with.
 Getting honest answers from those who had been through the process themselves was a great help in making decisions and gauging what we thought we knew and understood against the realities of adoption.